What is 2/3 Times 9? Unpacking Multiplication with Fractions

 Conclusion: Mastering Fractions for a Brighter Future

 The answer to "What is 2/3 times 9?" is 6.
-However, the true value of this exercise lies in the process of arriving at the answer.
+That said, the true value of this exercise lies in the process of arriving at the answer.
 Understanding the various methods—converting to improper fractions, using the concept of "of," and employing cancellation—provides a comprehensive understanding of fraction multiplication.
 This fundamental skill is applicable across numerous disciplines and daily life situations.
 By grasping these principles, you equip yourself not just with a mathematical solution but with a broader ability to solve problems and tackle challenges that require fractional calculations.
-Remember to practice regularly to reinforce your understanding and build confidence in your mathematical abilities.
+Also, remember to practice regularly to reinforce your understanding and build confidence in your mathematical abilities.
 The more you practice, the more intuitive and effortless fraction multiplication will become.